vitakid/jm/README.md

 ### Accessors

-You pass an accessor, when you want to customize how to read and write your object.
+You pass an accessor, when you want to customize how to read from and write to your object.
 Let's implement an accessor, that accesses the `name` property of an object.

 ```ruby
 class NameAccessor < JM::Accessor